Trying to find the right apartment requires planning and research.

 Plot out your ideal trip (and over multiple days if needed).
 Use a navigation app such as Google Maps, Apple Maps to map out a logical progression between all the places you want to visit.

 You can also try using MapQuest’s New Route Planner to get their sense of an optimized route.
 See what route makes the most sense for you.
-Take note of the suggested transit time.

 Step 5: Call to Schedule